On permutation polytopes - notions of equivalence: Introduction

+are all tetrahedrons and therefore all affinely equivalent, but the underlying groups are not isomorphic as permutation groups.

 The notion of isomorphism of permutation groups has been generalized to the notion of effectively equivalent permutation groups in \cite{Baumeister2007}; for the definition see the next section.
-All the permutation groups listed in the last paragraph are effectively equivalent permutation groups.
+In fact, all the permutation groups listed in the last paragraph are effectively equivalent permutation groups.

 The hope was that two permutation groups are effectively equivalent if and only if the groups are isomorphic and the corresponding permutation polytopes are affinely equivalent.
-In this note we present an example of two permutation groups which are isomorphic as abstract groups and whose permutation polytopes are affinely equivalent, but which are not effectively equivalent; thus the raised hope has to be abandoned.
-We further use representation theory of groups to characterize the effectively equivalent permutation groups via their associated permutation polytopes.
+Here we present an example of two permutation groups which are isomorphic as abstract groups and whose permutation polytopes are affinely equivalent, but which are not effectively equivalent.

+Up to now the tools in studying permutation polytopes were mainly connected to convex geometry and group theory.
+In this note we provide a representation theoretical basis for the study of these polytopes.
+Moreover, we use representation theory to prove a criterion which determines when two permutation groups $G_1$ and $G_2$ are effective equivalent in terms of their permutation polytopes $P(G_1)$ and $P(G_2)$ (see Theorem~\ref{characterization}, Corollary~\ref{Criterion} and Theorem~\ref{conjugate}).

-The organization of the note is as follows: Next we introduce the notation and recall the relevant previous results.
-In the third section we present the example and in the fourth section the effectively equivalent groups are characterized.
-In the last section we apply this characterization to our example.
+The organization of the note is as follows: We start by introducing the notation and recall the relevant previous results.
+In the third section we present the examples.
+The representation theoretical approach is presented in the fourth section.
+There we also characterize the effectively equivalent groups.
+These results are applied to our examples in the last section.

 \textbf{Acknowledgments:} The authors like to thank for support by the DFG through the SFB 701 ``Spectral Structures and Topological Methods in Mathematics''.
 Moreover, they like to thank Benjamin Nill for his very useful comments which helped to improve the paper.